MSU-Libraries/sandhill/README.md

 Note: root pids will continue to be handled in apache

-All routes are dynamically added as needed by the `route_configs` json files within the `instance` directory of the project.
+All routes are dynamically added as needed by the `config/routes/` json files within the `instance` directory of the project.
 The `route` variable in that file defines what route rule will be associated with the contents of that file.
 Variable names can be included in the rules, which will be available for use in the `data` section via the `view_args` variable.

-All that is needed to add a new content page or type is to create a new `route_configs` file and it's corresponding template.
+All that is needed to add a new content page or type is to create a new `config/routes/` file and it's corresponding template.

 For file streaming, instead of providing a `template` variable in the config, provide a `stream` variable, which will reference a `name` field within the